 Unlike their cousins in the outer suburbs, central business district data centers won't be housed in sprawling, low-set buildings.
 They are more likely to occupy smaller facilities that fit between, within or even above existing structures.
 These buildings tend to be too small for the big data center developers, and too big for the small operators.
 They can also be a headache to deal with, but to the right architect it is just business as usual.The Business Case

 It might be true that renting a rack in the central business district will cost more than one in an industrial suburb, but some clients will always be happy to pay more for something better.
 It would be shortsighted to continue to believe that technology does not have a place in the central business district simply because profit margins are assumed to be smaller than for those super facilities further away.
 In fact, a well-planned inner city data center can generate up to four times more rental income per square metre than the commercial space it would be replacing.

 Moving forward, it's unlikely that a company will shift all data and computational assets into a single city location.
 Instead, we should expect decision makers to look at computational load and data storage separately, and shop accordingly.
 For example, a financial institution might choose to retain its less sensitive records anywhere in Australia, while conducting financial modelling and high-frequency-trading from its city facility.
 Another example could be for a retailer to undertake point-of-sale transaction processing in the central business district while retaining large data stores for historical data further away.

-But, as the number of central business district datacentres starts to rise, a variety of new business models will emerge.
+But, as the number of central business district data centers starts to rise, a variety of new business models will emerge.
 Just as the outer suburban facilities changed the approach taken to computing by many organisations, so this new crop of entrants will cause another wave of disruption.